 What is ISA 510?

-ISA 510, titled "Initial Audit Engagements — Opening Balances," addresses a challenge unique to first-year audits: the auditor has no first-hand knowledge of whether last year's closing balances — which become this year's opening balances — are correct.
-Unlike a continuing engagement where the auditor can rely on prior-year work, the initial engagement starts with an evidence gap.
+ISA 510, titled “Initial Audit Engagements: Opening Balances,” addresses a challenge unique to first-year audits: the auditor has no first-hand knowledge of whether last year’s closing balances (which become this year’s opening balances) are correct.
+Unlike a continuing engagement where the auditor can rely on prior-year (PY) work, the initial engagement starts with an evidence gap.
+This is the area where juniors are told to just roll it forward and nobody goes back to check.

 ISA 510 applies in two situations:

-Scenario 1: Prior period was audited by a predecessor auditor.
-The entity has changed auditors.
-The prior-year financial statements carry an audit opinion from another firm.
-The incoming auditor must obtain evidence about opening balances without having performed the prior-year audit.
+In the first scenario, the prior period was audited by a predecessor auditor.
+The entity has changed auditors and the PY financial statements carry an audit opinion from another firm.
+The incoming auditor must obtain evidence about opening balances without having performed the PY audit.

-Scenario 2: Prior period was not audited.
-The entity is being audited for the first time — perhaps because it has grown beyond the audit exemption threshold, has obtained financing that requires an audit, or has been newly incorporated.
-The prior-year figures have never been examined by an auditor.
+In the second scenario, the prior period was not audited at all.
+The entity is being audited for the first time, perhaps because it has grown beyond the audit exemption threshold, has obtained financing that requires an audit, or has been newly incorporated.
+The PY figures have never been examined by an auditor.

 ISA 510.3 states the objectives: